 I have a final question.
 From the witness's perspective, what does he think we as a committee could do?
 Has he any suggestions?
 He talked about more debates between the two communities, and society getting more involved.
 Can he give a couple of suggestions that he thinks we should be working on or that we should be doing more of?
 We want to get active on this.
 We want to do something that will make a difference.

 Just before that, does anyone else have any supplementaries?

 Dr. Jonny Byrne

 I believe the committee has a very good reputation, as it stands.
-Many people that I engage with have met the committee and the committee has attended some of their community events; members have been out and about and have a presence, particularly in Belfast.
+Many people whom I engage with have met the committee and the committee has attended some of their community events; members have been out and about and have a presence, particularly in Belfast.
 The committee is not seen as an abstract one, which is the first point I would make.

 Any of my conversations about this in any of the communities that I engage with have revolved positively around the reception they have received and the opportunity they have had to contribute.
-If we go back to basics - more so now because of Brexit - it is about how we shine a light on the Good Friday Agreement, about which many people have either forgotten or just woken up to.
+If we go back to basics - more so now because of Brexit - it is about how we shine a light on the Good Friday Agreement, about which many people have forgotten or to which they have just woken up.
 It is one or the other.
 This committee has an opportunity to try to get free of all of the legislative issues and get down to what we actually signed up to in addition to the responsibilities of the British Government and the Irish Government towards that.
 If weight can be placed on that, that is really important.
 In the absence of anything functioning in Northern Ireland, we need all of the help we can get.

-I thank Dr. Byrne who will be invited back after that praise of the committee, no doubt.
-I really appreciate him giving his time to come here today, it has been very interesting.
+I thank Dr. Byrne, who will be invited back after that praise of the committee, no doubt.
+I really appreciate him giving his time to come here today.
+It has been very interesting.